eisakuivan/eisakuivan/README.md

 - 👋 Hi, I’m @eisakuivan
 - 👀 I’m interested in fitness and pop culture.
 - 🌱 I’m currently learning CS50 on edx.
-- 💞️ I’m looking to collaborate on future projects I might be interested in and CS50 project sets!
+- 💞️ I’m looking to collaborate on future projects that will allow me to boost my skills!
 - 📫 Reach out via email @ eisakuivan@gmail.com.
 Cheers!

 <!---